okd-project/okd/Guides/UPI/libvirt/libvirt.md

     - Initramfs
     - Raw image

-Despite we're not installing Fedora CoreOS from PXE, we still need to download the kernel and the initramfs, as we're going to use the Direct Kernel Boot feature of libvirt to inject kernel boot parameters.
+We're not installing Fedora CoreOS from PXE, we still need to download the kernel and the initramfs, as we're going to use the Direct Kernel Boot feature of libvirt to inject kernel boot parameters.

 2. Configure a webserver
 Configure a simple webserver to host the ignition configs and the raw image.
 These files will be downloaded by the CoreOS installer and deployed to the VMs.